MicrosoftDocs/sql-docs/docs/powershell/run-windows-powershell-steps-in-sql-server-agent.md

      ```cmd
         PowerShell.exe -Command "& {&SQLCmd.exe -S $(ESCAPE_NONE(SRVR)) -Q 'select @@version'}"
      ```
-   - Example 3: Runs a PowerShell script (using PS7, which would have to be installed on the server).
+   - Example 3: Runs a PowerShell script (using `pwsh.exe`, the executable name in PowerShell 7.0, which must be installed on the server).
 Note that the path to the script is local to the server where SQL Agent is running.
      ```cmd
         PWSH.exe -ExecutionPolicy RemoteSigned -File X:\MyScripts\script001.ps1
      ```